auth0/docs/articles/protocols/saml/samlsso-auth0-to-auth0.md

 ## 3. Set up the Auth0 service provider (tenant 1)

-In this section you will configure another Auth0 tenant (tenant 1) so it knows how to communicate with the second Auth0 tenant (tenant 2) for Single Sign-On via the SAML protocol.
+In this section you will configure another Auth0 tenant (tenant 1) so it knows how to communicate with the second Auth0 tenant (tenant 2) for SSO via the SAML protocol.

 Switch to **Tenant 1**.
 You can do this using the **Switch tenant** option in the upper-right menu.